StorefrontCloud/help-storefrontcloud-io/docs/guide/ci/customize-config.md

-# Configuration file in the Cloud
+# Configuration files in the Cloud

 Configuration of your instance application, both the front application and the API application, is managed (merged) by module [node-config](https://github.com/lorenwest/node-config).

 For both instances, we crate file `local-cloud.json` which overrides your default configuration.
 We do it because some parts of your instance configuration in a cloud environment should be constant, e.g., Redis host, ElasticSerach host, API host and API endpoints.
 The file is named local-cloud.json because the patter for the name is `local-{deployment}.EXT`, and we set `{deployment}` by environment variable $NODE_CONFIG_ENV to `cloud`.
 To better understand how the name of files should be created and what is the order of merging configuration please read the [module documentation](https://github.com/lorenwest/node-config/wiki/Configuration-Files#multi-instance-deployments)

-## local-cloud.json
+## Our local-cloud.json

 The default template for the front application, file `local-cloud.json` is below.